dconroy/service-rets-api/README.md

 ## Installation

 * Make a fork of the current repository into your user/organization
-* Update config data with needed values https://github.com/boxmls/service-rets-api/blob/master/config.json#L4-L10
+* Update config data with needed values at [config.json](https://github.com/boxmls/service-rets-api/blob/master/config.json#L4-L10)

 ## Swager setup